 Ok, enough of the theory.
 Let's jump into an Excel VLOOKUP example.

-Now to do that you can search manually Or… Or we can use VLOOKUP in Excel.
+To do this you can search manually Or… Or you can use the Excel VLOOKUP function.

 Just write this VLOOKUP formula in Cell H2 and copy it in below cell: